 Not only can relationships be challenged due to rising fatigue and the calcium shell as copper accumulates, but the process of detoxing can be equally damaging to a partnership.
 It is known, with any kind of detox, that symptoms get worse before they improve.
 Copper detoxing is no different.
 However, the negative impact of a copper detox can be greatly diminished when:

 When these steps are not taken, the outcome may not be a positive one.
 The untrained practitioner will typically attempt to detox copper by boosting the adrenals and administering zinc.
 However, giving EITHER too much zinc or too much adrenal support too quickly (ESPECIALLY in a person with adrenal exhaustion) will worsen the detox effect and psychological reactions.
 With adrenal exhaustion, the body is too weak to process the toxins being released through such support, and without adequate detox pathways being opened first, the mobilized copper gets redistributed in the body, often raising the load in the brain and amplifying psychological reactions.
-This is addressed further on the Healing page, as well as exemplified in the 1995 article to the right.
-Copper antagonists such as zinc and manganese (as well as stress) can cause copper to come out of storage which can then cause symptoms such as anxiety, OCD, mood swings, and much more.
+This is addressed further on the Healing page, as well as exemplified in the 1995 article shown a little further down this page.
+Remember again that copper mobilization into the blood stream of a burnt out individual can exacerbate anxiety and panic reactions.
+Also too, copper antagonists such as zinc and manganese (as well as stress) can cause copper to come out of storage which can then cause symptoms such as anxiety, OCD, mood swings, and much more.
 In terms of relationships, it's important to understand the powerful negative role that an improperly advised detox can play on a person, and on a relationship.